C-3sc0/pands-problem-sheet/README.md

 >Write a program that reads in a text file and outputs the number of e's it contains.

 This program needs users to provide the file name as an argument in the command line in order to view a particular text file.
-To ensure that the requested file is in the same directory as the program, the sys method was imported.
-Using the sys.argv[1] variable, it is defined that the filename is second argument when calling a program ( sys.argv[0] is the program we are trying to start).
+To ensure that the requested file is in the same directory as the program, the *sys* *method* was imported.
+Using the *sys.argv[1]* variable, it is defined that the filename is second argument when calling a program (*sys.argv[0]* is the program we are trying to start).
-To open the requested file for reading, the open(filename, 'r') function is used.
+To open the requested file for reading, the *open(filename, 'r')* function is used.
-To count occurrences of both the lowercase letter 'e' and the uppercase letter 'E', a for loop was utilized in combination with conditional statements using "if".
+To count occurrences of both the lowercase letter 'e' and the uppercase letter 'E', a *for* *loop* was utilized in combination with conditional statements *"if"*.

 ---